+2605(b)(10)

-2605(b)(10) →How do you ensure good fiscal accounting and tracking of LIHEAP funds?
+9How do you ensure good fiscal accounting and tracking of LIHEAP funds?
 (Please describe.
 Include a description of how you monitor fiscal activities.)

-(Program, fiscal Monitoring, and Audit) North Carolina's Division of Social Services operates under a county administered state supervised system.
-The county departments of soci services determine eligibility for client participation in the besting and administered state supervised system.
-The county departments of social services determine eligibility for client participation in the heating and crisis components of LIHEAP.
+(Program, fiscal Monitoring, and Audit)

+North Carolina's Division of Social Services operates under a county administered state supervised system.
+The county departments of social services determine eligibility for client participation in the heating, cooling and crisis components of LIHEAP.
 Both state and county administrative costs of direct caseworkers are charged directly to the appropriate program and supervisory and overhead costs are allocated in accordance with the cost allocation plan approved by the Department of Health and Human Services, Division of Cost Allocation.